TMJ Disorders (TMD)

 TMJ disorders develop for many reasons.
 You might clench or grind your teeth, tightening your jaw muscles and stressing your TM joint.
 You may have a damaged jaw joint due to chronic over use, injury or disease.
 Injuries and arthritis can damage the joint directly or stretch or tear the muscle ligaments.
 As a result, the disk, which is made of cartilage and functions as the “cushion” of the jaw joint, can slip out of position.
 Whatever the cause, the results may include a misaligned bite, ear or joint pain, clicking, or grating noise when you open your mouth or trouble opening your mouth wide.

-For more information about TMJ or to schedule a consultation with Dr. Spanganberg, Dr. Petersen and Dr. Shoemaker, call our Gilbert office at ☎ Gilbert Office Phone Number 480-279-3113 or our Yuma office at ☎ Gilbert Office Phone Number 480-279-3113.
+For more information about TMJ or to schedule a consultation with Dr. Spanganberg, call our Gilbert office at ☎ Gilbert Office Phone Number 480-279-3113 or our Yuma office at ☎ Gilbert Office Phone Number 480-279-3113.

 Do You Have a TMJ Disorder?